 There are different ways to arrive at a p-value depending on the assumption about the underlying distribution.
 In this significance calculator we support two such distributions: the Student's T-distribution and the normal Z-distribution (Gaussian).

-In both cases you need to start by estimating the variance and standard deviation, then derive the standard error of the mean, after which a standard score is calculated using the formula :
+In both cases you need to start the p-value calculation by estimating the variance and standard deviation, then derive the standard error of the mean, after which a standard score is calculated using the formula :

 X (read "X bar") is the arithmetic mean of the population baseline or the control, μ0 is the observed mean / treatment group mean, while σx is the standard error of the mean (SEM, or standard deviation of the error of the mean).